lightning/bolts/07-routing-gossip.md

 Once the gossip message has been processed, it's added to a list of outgoing messages, destined for the processing node's peers, replacing any older updates from the origin node.
-This list of gossip messages will be flushed at regular intervals: such a store-and-delayed-forward broadcast is called a _staggered broadcast_.
+This list of gossip messages will be flushed at regular intervals; such a store-and-delayed-forward broadcast is called a _staggered broadcast_.
 Also, such batching forms a natural rate limit with low overhead.